bettormetrics/Samples/EventHubConsumerSnowflakePublisher/README.md

 - `os`
 - `configparser`
 - `azure.eventhub`
-- `azure.eventhub.extensions.checkpointstoreblob`
-- `azure.storage.blob`
 - `datetime`
 - `snowflake.connector`

 ## Configuration

-The script reads configuration details from a `config.ini` file.
-This includes connection details for the Azure Event Hub, Azure Blob Storage, and Snowflake.
+The scripts read configuration details from a `config.ini` file.
+This includes connection details for the Azure Event Hub, Azure Storage, and Snowflake.

 ### Azure Event Hub Configuration